JuliaDecisionFocusedLearning/DecisionFocusedLearningBenchmarks.jl/docs/src/benchmark_interfaces.md

 # Understanding Benchmark Interface

-This guide explains how benchmarks work through common interfaces in DecisionFocusedLearningBenchmarks.jl.
+This guide explains how benchmarks work through the common interface of DecisionFocusedLearningBenchmarks.jl.
 Understanding this interface is essential for using existing benchmarks and implementing new ones.

 ## Core Concepts